Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce 9800 GTX should theoretically perform quite a bit faster than the GeForce GT 430 in general. (explain)
+Memory BandwidthThe GeForce 9800 GTX should in theory perform a lot faster than the GeForce GT 430 in general. (explain)

-Pixel RateThe GeForce 9800 GTX should be much (about 286%) more effective at FSAA than the GeForce GT 430, and capable of handling higher resolutions more effectively. (explain)
+Pixel RateThe GeForce 9800 GTX will be much (more or less 286%) more effective at full screen anti-aliasing than the GeForce GT 430, and also should be capable of handling higher resolutions better. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison